Solutions / Reading time: ~ 5 Min.

 Prices for Charging

 Of course, the actual price will vary depending on the provider.
-In general, slow charging with DC is cheaper than faster charging with AC.
+In general, slow charging with AC is cheaper than faster charging with DC.
 Typical market prices at public charging stations in the fall of 2024 are €0.50-0.60 per kilowatt hour (AC) or €0.60-0.75 (DC).
-When charging on company premises, the price will of course depend on the electricity tariff at which the company buys its electricity.
+When charging on company premises, the price will of course depend on the electricity tariff at which the company buys its electricity, as well as the investment costs for the charging infrastructure and the ongoing costs for back-end operation and maintenance.
+Possible public subsidies are a potential financial reduction factor.

 CCS and MCS

 The European standard for charging electric cars is the Combined Charging System (CCS).
-This also works for trucks and charging is done with a type 2 or CCS connector in the same way as for cars.
-This takes a relatively long time and is only practical for overnight DC charging.
+This also works for light and medium-duty trucks.
+Charging is done with a type 2 or CCS connector in the same way as for cars.
+This takes a relatively long time and is only practical for overnight charging.
 A more efficient standard with a higher charging capacity than CCS is thus a prerequisite for the widespread use of e-mobility in road freight.

 This charging standard is the Megawatt Charging System (MCS), which is the future standard for charging heavy-duty vehicles.
-Most new electric trucks are MCS compatible.
-The MCS connector can use the same interface as the CCS connector, and the system requires only minor adjustments for users.
+Most new electric trucks are MCS-compatible and generally come with two connectors (MCS and CCS).
 MCS enables significantly higher charging capacities, making heavy-duty trucks suitable for long trips.
 MCS is currently the most practical solution for public charging en route during legal rest periods.
-MCS is also possible on company premises, although the need for a high-voltage connection limits its applicability.
+There are possible applications on company premises, although the required medium-voltage connection may limit their use at some locations.

 No Long-Range E-Mobility Without Fast Charging Infrastructure